19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 ### Certified copy of resolution

-23\.—(1) A copy of any resolution certified by the Secretary to be a true copy of the resolution shall be sufficient evidence thereof.
+23\.—(1) A copy of any resolution certified by the Chief Executive to be a true copy of the resolution shall be sufficient evidence thereof.

+[Act 33 of 2017 wef 01/01/2018]

-(2) All courts shall take notice of the signature of the Secretary.
+(2) All courts shall take notice of the signature of the Chief Executive.

+[Act 33 of 2017 wef 01/01/2018]

 ### Appearance by Majlis, etc.

-24\.—(1) The Majlis may appear in any court by its President or Secretary or by any person appointed for the purpose either generally or in any particular case under the seal of the Majlis.
+24\.—(1) The Majlis may appear in any court by its President or Chief Executive or by any person appointed for the purpose either generally or in any particular case under the seal of the Majlis.

 [29/2008]

+[Act 33 of 2017 wef 01/01/2018]

 (2) Notwithstanding any written law to the contrary, where the Mufti has been summoned to attend before any court to give an opinion or evidence relating to Muslim law, the Mufti may, if he considers that the circumstances of the case do not require him to appear in court in person, certify his opinion to the court or appoint any person to appear in court on his behalf, unless the court subsequently directs otherwise.